chikhidev/githubSync/README.md

 - Enable or disable the synchronization tool
 - Configure synchronization interval and commit message
 - Run synchronization manually or on a schedule
+- Logs synchronization activities to a log file
+- Queues synchronization tasks to ensure they run even if the computer is shut down before the scheduled time

 ## Installation